Pfizer, BioNTech make huge pledge to address COVID vaccine inequality

+Healthcare & PharmaceuticalsPfizer, BioNTech make huge pledge to address COVID vaccine inequality

-BRUSSELS (Reuters) -Pfizer and BioNTech pledged on Friday to deliver 1 billion doses of their COVID-19 vaccine to poorer nations this year and another 1 billion next year, the boss of Pfizer said.
+Pfizer (PFE.N) and BioNTech (22UAy.DE) pledged on Friday to deliver 1 billion doses of their COVID-19 vaccine to poorer nations this year and another 1 billion next year, the boss of Pfizer said.

 The pledge could significantly address the unequal distribution across the world of COVID-19 vaccines, which have so far been sold disproportionately more to richer countries.